 Ballarat's cool climate is ideal for producing pinot noir and chardonnay.
 Drop into the cellar doors of Eastern Peake Winery and Captains Creek, both a short drive from the regional city.
 Or, take a day trip out to the Pyrenees wine region for savoury reds and standout sparkling wines.

-Head to Sovereign Hill to experience its new immersive theatre experience.
-Step back in time to the gold rush era and see the Eureka Rebellion brought to life.
+Head to Sovereign Hill to experience its new immersive winter experience.
+See the gold rush era brought to life in dazzling light show, splayed across the buildings of the open-air museum.

 9. Day hikes